mltomlins0n/QANotes/PegaNotes (SSA).md

 Pega provides the ability to simulate integrations with services for testing purposes or when the data source is unavailable.
 You simulate an integration to unit test the **integration connector**.

 **It is useful to simulate an integration when the service is not available or when the response needs to be dictated**.

 ___

+<a name="integrateSetting"></a>
+## Integration Setting Management

+Before an application is live, it moves through many environments.
+Typically, applications go through development, staging, QA, and production.
+When migrating an application from one server or environment to another, references to the external systems connected to the application (such as endpoint URLs and JNDI servers) typically change.
+The information required to connect to these external systems must be modified, depending on your environment.

+Using the **Global Resource Settings** pattern to reference external systems ensures that you do not miss changing a setting when moving from staging to production.

+In this pattern, you create a class that contains the configuration settings for an integration that has values able to change from one environment to the next.
+You then have your resources access a data page to load those settings.
+This data page allows you to have a place to maintain and update these settings.

+___